calvinckho/capacitor-jitsi-meet/android/README.md

 # Jitsi Meet Plugin for Android

-This plugin uses the Jitsi SDK 2.10.0 for android.
+This plugin uses the Jitsi SDK for android.
+See the plugin [changelog](https://github.com/calvinckho/capacitor-jitsi-meet/blob/master/CHANGELOG.md) for the list of corresponding SDKs used.

 ### Usage